zhangpenglab/UPrimer/README.md

 ## Download data
 If the genomic resources of the target group meet the requirements of UPrimer, we strongly recommend using **the ncbi-genome-download tool** (https://github.com/kblin/ncbi-genome-download) to download all used genome data (**FASTA-formatted**), because this tool allows for efficient bulk downloading of genome data at a high speed.

 For example, if we want to download genome data for the order Lepidoptera:

-(1) Download genome, proteome, and genome annotation GB files based on the accession numbers of the reference species *Bombyx mori*:
+(1) Download genome, proteome, and genome annotation GB files based on the accession numbers of the reference species *Bombyx mori* (GCF_014905235.1):

 ~~~
 ncbi-genome-download all --section refseq --formats fasta -A GCF_014905235.1 --flat-output -o /path/to/Reference -r 100